Alabama CHIP: Children's Health Insurance Program

 ALL Kids — Alabama's Low-Income Kids program — is Alabama's Title XXI Children's Health Insurance Program.
 It was established to cover children in the gap between the standard Alabama Medicaid income limit (approximately 146% FPL for children) and 312% FPL.
 Children at or below the lower threshold qualify for full Alabama Medicaid with no premium.
 Children above that threshold but at or below 312% FPL qualify for ALL Kids with a sliding-scale premium.

 At 312% FPL, Alabama ALL Kids covers children at higher family incomes than many other non-expansion states.
-For a family of four, 312% FPL equals roughly $100,000 annually (2025 federal poverty levels).
+Per the Alabama Department of Public Health's ALL Kids income guidelines effective 2/1/2026, a family of four may earn up to $8,718 per month (about $104,616 annually) and remain in the top ALL Kids Fee tier.
 This generous upper limit reflects a state policy choice to invest in children's health coverage even where adult coverage remains narrow.

 Who qualifies for ALL Kids